ibm-cloud-docs/vpc/bs_snapshots_restore.md

 ```
 {: codeblock}

-[New]{: tag-new} If you want to restore a volume from a snapshot of another account, you can use the _CRN_ to identify the snapshot by its CRN, instead of its ID.
+If you want to restore a volume from a snapshot of another account, you can use the _CRN_ to identify the snapshot by its CRN, instead of its ID.

 ## Restoring a volume from a snapshot with Terraform
 {: #snapshots-vpc-restore-terraform}